RoboDK/RoboDK-API/C#/API/index.md

 A partial implementation of the RoboDK API for Visual Basic is also available, however, it is recommended to use the Nuget package in Visual Basic:
  * RoboDK API for VB .Net: https://github.com/RoboDK/RoboDK-API/tree/master/Visual%20Basic

+The RoboDK API is also available in Python, C++ (based on Qt libraries) and Matlab

 Supported robots
 ================